-Lesson plans, thematic videos and primary sources – all you need to teach American History!
-This site was created with the help of a group of teachers who researched at the Smithsonian and other United States historical organizations to create valuable lessons for this subject area.
+Lesson plans, thematic videos, and primary sources — this website has all you need to teach American history!
+This site was created with the help of teachers who researched at the Smithsonian and other UShistory organizations to create valuable lessons for this subject area.

-Currently housing 73 high-quality lessons and growing, the “Reading like a Historian” body of curriculum helps students engage in historical inquiry in the areas of United States and world history.
+Currently housing 73 high-quality lessons and growing, the “Reading Like a Historian” body of curriculum helps students engage in historical inquiry in the areas of United States and world history.
 Lessons focus on a central question from history and offer primary documents to investigate the question.
-Lessons are tailored to meet the different learning styles of students.
+Lessons are tailored to meet students’different learning styles.
 Create a free account to download lessons.

-A resource for K-12 history and social studies teachers who want to incorporate technology into their lessons.
+This resource is for K-12 history and social studies teachers who want to incorporate technology into their lessons.
 Find technology-based lessons, student activities, inquiry-based projects, educational games, and quizzes here.

-Visit this site to find detailed standards-based social studies lesson plans and quizzes focused on articles from the iconic publication.
+Visit this site to find detailed standards-based social studies lesson plans and quizzes focused on articles from thisiconic publication.

-When teaching math, it’s important to use as many different resources as possible to address the different learning styles of the students.
-Browse the links below to find games, fun activities and worksheet and test generators that will help you keep your math instruction fresh and relevant.
+When teaching math, it’s important to use as many different resources as possible to address the different learning styles of your students.
+Browse the links below to find games, fun activities, and worksheet and test generators that will help you keep your math instruction fresh and relevant.

-A collection of worksheets, activities and games for improving students’ math knowledge and skills.
-The resources on this site are most appropriate for K-6th grade students.
+A collection of worksheets, activities, and games for improving students’ math knowledge and skills.
+The resources on this site are most appropriate for K-6 students.

-No more stress involved in finding the right math drill worksheet to help your students practice and perfect the skill you are currently studying.
-Use this handy math worksheet creator to customize a worksheet with the type and amount of problems you want.
+Avoid the stress involved in finding the right math drill worksheet to help your students practice and perfect the skill you are currently studying.
+Use this handy math worksheet creator to customize a worksheet with the type and number of problems you want.

 This site features free customizable worksheets and an online test generator for fundamental and elementary math as well as pre-algebra.